 - Do you offer hospice and end of life care?

-If you are feeling nervous or stressed, print this list and have it available as you tour an assisted living community.
-This way, you won’t forget to ask the important questions that are unique to your situation.
+If you are feeling nervous about your tour, print this list and have it available when you visit an assisted living community.
+This way, you won’t forget to ask the important assisted living questions that are unique to your situation.
 If you do forget to ask a question or you need clarification, call or email the director.
 This will also help you understand their responsiveness to your concerns.

-This is an important decision, so ask questions until you feel satisfied that you understand all the options, policies, and benefits of the assisted living communities that meet your criteria.
-And knowing the answers will make you feel confident in your final selection.
+This is an important decision, so ask questions of assisted living staff until you feel satisfied that you understand all the options, policies, and benefits of the assisted living communities that meet your criteria.
+Knowing the answers will make you feel confident in your final selection.